-Reviewers say the Yukon Hybrid is fairly powerful, but because of its size, it takes time to get up to speed.
-Critics also note that its ponderous handling falls well short of crossover SUVs and its limited maneuverability detract from its overall performance.
+Reviewers say the 2013 Yukon Hybrid is fairly powerful, but because of its size, it takes time to get up to speed.
+Critics also note that its ponderous handling falls well short of the handling dynamics of crossover SUVs and its limited maneuverability detracts from its overall performance.

 - "Apart from its powertrain, the Yukon Hybrid is functionally little different from a standard Yukon, meaning you still get a powerful V8, the ability to transport up to eight people and a towing capacity of 6,200 pounds." -- Edmunds (2012)

 The Yukon Hybrid’s powertrain consists of a 6.0-liter V8 gasoline engine, a pair of electric motors and an electrically variable transmission (EVT).
 The V8 engine and electric motors combine to make a total of 332 horsepower and 367 pound-feet of torque.
 At an EPA-estimated 20/23 mpg city/highway with either rear- or four-wheel drive, the Yukon Hybrid gets better fuel economy than most other large SUVs.
 It can also tow up to 6,200 pounds.
 Additionally, the Yukon Hybrid can drive up to 30 mph on electric power before switching to gas.

 One reviewer says the Yukon Hybrid performs much like its gas-powered siblings, saying that the hybrid powertrain makes transitions seamlessly.
 Another critic says that the Yukon Hybrid is powerful but is also heavy and slow.
 The same test driver notes that the transmission is slow to shift at times.

 - "The Yukon Hybrid behaves much like its conventional siblings.
 The electric-to-gas transition is almost completely transparent." -- Consumer Guide (2012)